ucsb/campus-cloud-docs/docs/firststeps/awsfirststeps.md

      * **US-East-1 (N.Virginia)**
    * We recommend starting in *US-West-2*

-{% include alert.html type="info" title="Information" content="To ADD/REMOVE user access to an account, see Step 5 below" %}
+{% include alert.html type="info" title="Add/Remove user access too account" content="See Step 6 below" %}

 ## AWS Account First Steps

-For teams or individuals that are creating an AWS account, here are some essential first steps that you should take.
+For teams or individuals there are some essential first steps that you should take.
 This guide assumes your account is a UCSB Campus Cloud account and that you have received an email from the Campus Cloud team detailing your account is now ready for use.

 1. **Logging in to your AWS Account**